Temmy-bioinformatics/Temitope-website/_projects/4_project.md

 ### When genomes tell different stories

 Mitochondrial and nuclear genomes can retain different signals of evolutionary history, particularly when hybridization and introgression have occurred.
-By comparing these independent genomic histories, I am investigating whether discordant relationships reflect **incomplete lineage sorting, historical gene flow, or more recent hybridization**.
+By comparing these independent genomic histories, I am investigating whether discordant relationships reflect **incomplete lineage sorting, historical gene flow, or more recent hybridization**, while also telling the biogeographic history behind speciation in this genus.

 A particular focus is the complex of *P. phoxinus*, *P. csikii*, *P. morella*, and *P. septimaniae*, where geographic structure, mitochondrial ancestry, and nuclear genomic relationships do not always coincide.